Glenmond/data_engineer_project/README.md

 4. Code Description

 ## 1. Project Description
 Our project aims to create an automated ETL pipeline solution to process data files on a regular interval.
 This project will be using cron (workflow tool) as a job scheduling component.
+Refer to my personal github link: https://github.com/Glenmond/data_engineer_project

 ## 2. Installation
 #### Libraries